IIPatel/My_MATLAB_Codes/README.md

 # My_MATLAB_Codes
 This repository contains my MATLAB codes and their implementation.

-These were developed during my Bachelors in Mechanical Engineering; for various courses and their respective assignment(s).
+These were developed and/or formed from adapting other codes; during my Bachelors in Mechanical Engineering.